greenfieldURI-group/QC-partial-charges-AMBER/README.md

 The `MULT` keyword specifies the spin multiplicity of the electronic state.
 The default value is 1, which corresponds to a singlet state, meaning all electrons are paired (no unpaired electrons).
 For systems with at least one unpaired electron, the user must specify the multiplicity.

 The `SCFTYP` keyword is used to specify the type of self-consistent field (SCF) wavefunction.
 Several options are available, but the two most common are RHF (Restricted Hartree-Fock) and UHF (Unrestricted Hartree-Fock).
 RHF is typically used for closed-shell systems, where all electrons are paired, and UHF is used for open-shell systems that contain unpaired electrons.
+The maximum number of SCF iterations is specified by `MAXIT=50`.
+The calculation will terminate with an error if the SCF procedure does not converge within 50 iterations.

-The DFTTYP keyword performs density functional theory (DFT) calculations.
-The [AMBER](https://ambermd.org/tutorials/basic/tutorial19/index.php) force field recommends using 'B3LYP', a widely used hybrid functional that combines five components: Becke, Slater, and Hartree-Fock (HF) exchange (B3), along with LYP and VWN5 correlation functionals.
+The `DFTTYP` keyword performs density functional theory (DFT) calculations.
+The [AMBER](https://ambermd.org/tutorials/basic/tutorial19/index.php) force field recommends using `B3LYP`, a widely used hybrid functional that combines five components: Becke, Slater, and Hartree-Fock (HF) exchange (B3), along with LYP and VWN5 correlation functionals.

+`RUNTYP=OPTIMIZE` is used to perform energy minimization.
+If you plan to calculate partial charges without optimizing the geometry, use `RUNTYP=ENERGY` instead.
+The `$STATPT` group controls the settings for geometry optimization, which will be explained in more detail later.